SporkyDevelops/Sporky-levenshtein/README.md

 ```

 ## Word List
 The application reads a word list from en.txt.
-Ensure this file exists in the same directory as the binary or specify the path in the `read_word_list` function.
+This files is built into the binary, if not specify the path in the `read_word_list` function.

 ## Equation: